 Give the gift of safe beauty.
-Needless to say how much what we put on our skin and our babies’ skin every day matters.
-There is a whole chapter in The Plant Paradox book about endocrine disruptors and toxic chemicals in cometic and household products.
-I juts received my holiday collection order from BEAUTYCOUNTER and it’s amazing!
-So may gift sets that come ready packed just for gifting, all LIMTED EDITION.
-You guessed, my suitcase for my Europe trip will be filled with these and my friends and mom will be in for a treat.
+Needless to say how much what we put on our skin and our babies’ skin everyday matters.
+There is a whole chapter in The Plant Paradox book about endocrine disruptors and toxic chemicals in cosmetic and household products.
+I just received my holiday collection order from BEAUTYCOUNTER and it’s amazing!
+So may gift sets that come ready packed just for gifting, all LIMITED EDITION.

 FOR HIM TOO.
 Even though men don’t use as many cosmetic products as women do, they also deserve clean, safe, toxin-free skincare products.
 Beautycounter launched this year a line for men, COUNTERMAN, and a gift pack for this holiday season.

 For comfort and zen.
 No house without a yoga bolster.
-These are amazing for so many reasons: for light back-bending and chest opening, which all of us need after sitting all day, to put under the knees when laying down to relief lower back pain, to sit for meditation, or simply use them when you sit on the floor.
+These are amazing for so many reasons: for light back-bending and chest opening, which all of us need after sitting all day, to put under the knees when laying down to relieve lower back pain, to sit for meditation, or simply use them when you sit on the floor.
 There are plenty of ideas online about how to use a bolster.
-This is the one I have, which was a gift from my mother in law.
+This is the one I have, which was a gift from my mother-in-law.
 Mine is red with flowers, which is a plus.

 For the chefs

 A chef’s mandolin.
-One of my latest investments, this really is a game changer for my plantain chips and anything that requires think and precise cutting.
+One of my latest investments, this really is a game-changer for my plantain chips and anything that requires thinking and precise cutting.
 I love it.